ansys/ansys-engineeringworkflow-api/doc/source/user_guide/index.rst

 User guide
 ==========

-This repository is not intended for standalone use.
+The Ansys Engineering Workflow API is not intended for standalone use.
 Links to the compatible libraries will soon be available on this page.

 ..
 Instead, refer to the